lguez/Ml2pl/README.md

 variables depend on longitude, latitude, vertical level and time.
 There is no constraint on the dimensions.

+All computations are done with single-precision real numbers.

 input-file, output-file and pressure-file are NetCDF files.

 You must list the variables you want to interpolate, each variable